abengoa/clj-stripe/README.md

 :dependencies [abengoa/clj-stripe "1.0.4"]
 ```

-* Import the namespaces you may need
+* Import the namespaces you may need:

 ```
 (:require [clj-stripe.util :as util]